stef/libsphinx/README.md

 it also implements:

   - the PKI-free PAKE protocol as specified on page 18 of the same publication
-  - The OPAQUE protocol as specified on page 28 of: https://eprint.iacr.org/2018/163
+  - The OPAQUE protocol as specified on page 28 of: https://eprint.iacr.org/2018/163 - see also OPAQUE.md

 ## What is this thing?